• Menu

 • Biologics (ipilimumab, nivolumab)

+It’s important to note that not all neuropathy in cancer patients is caused by chemo.
 Sometimes, peripheral neuropathy might be induced by surgery, radiation treatments, treatment-related infections, the tumor pressing on nerves, or chemicals released internally by tumors.

 Symptoms tend to start in the fingers and toes, progressing to hands and feet, then arms and legs.
 It can become hard to pick things up, hold on to things, walk, and perform tasks like buttoning your shirt.